Across the Universe: GW231123 as a magnified and diffracted black hole merger: Source and Lens Properties

 \subsection{Microlens properties}

 Our analysis involves a single compact microlens, whose redshifted mass is constrained $M_L(1+z_L) \sim 300-1500 M_\odot$, with the embedded PL requiring masses that are $20-40$\% lower than the isolated PL (cf.~Tab.~\ref{table:lens}, Fig.~\ref{fig:1D_systematics_microlens}, right).
-The intrinsic mass $M_L$ is also lower due to the lens redshift: the embedded PL has intrinsic masses $M_L\in (188,850) M_\odot$ while the isolated PL yields $M_L\in (468,1184) M_\odot$ at 90\% c.l., where a flat mass function is assumed for the microlenses (see App.~\ref{app:microlens_mass}).
-The impact parameter $y$ is a factor $2.4-4$ times higher for embedded PL ($\kappa=\gamma)$ than in the isolated case, allowing a much larger offset between the (projected) source position and the microlens.
+The intrinsic mass $M_L$ is also lower due to the lens redshift: the embedded PL has intrinsic masses $M_L\in (188,850) M_\odot$ while the isolated PL yields $M_L\in (468,1184) M_\odot$ at 90\% c.l., where a flat mass function is assumed for the microlenses (see App.~\ref{app:microlens_mass}). \footnote{The inferred quantity is the effective lensing mass scale controlling the wave-optics response; for extended lenses, this scale can be orders of magnitude lower than the total physical mass of the object, e.g.~\cite[Eq.32]{Tambalo:2022wlm}.} The impact parameter $y$ is a factor $2.4-4$ times higher for embedded PL ($\kappa=\gamma)$ than in the isolated case, allowing a much larger offset between the (projected) source position and the microlens.
 The number of microlenses at an impact parameter $\leq y$ scales with the area as $\propto y^2$: this factor alone increases the probabilities of a chance alignment by an order-of-magnitude in the embedded case.